San Francisco Supervisor Joel Engardio

 This is the feeling in the crowd at the Sunset Night Market:

-What inspired bringing a night market to the Sunset?
+What inspired bringing night markets to the Sunset?

 The Sunset Night Market is inspired by the great night markets of Asia, in particular the famous Raohe Night Market in Taipei.
 My husband is from Taipei.
 When we visit his family there every December, we eat our way through the Raohe Night Market.
 I felt we needed to bring this experience to San Francisco and Irving Street in the Sunset was the perfect place for it.